compenguy/esp-mitsusplit/README.md

 4. TX (from the minisplit's perspective)
 5. RX (from the minisplit's perspective)

 Be very careful about the handling of the 12V DC line - most microcontrollers don't tolerate that for a supply voltage but the LilyGo T-RS*3 boards do.

-It's also important to note that the LilyGo T-RSS3 _will not_ run off 5V - its minimum input voltage requirement is _7V_, so it _must_ be supplied by the 12V DC line.
+The 5V DC line on my unit only supplies ~4.9V, which isn't enough to run either of the LilyGo-TRS*3 models (5V hard requirement for the T-RSC3, and 7V minimum for the T-RSS3), so they _must_ be supplied by the 12V DC line.

 Additional references and photos for the wiring can be found on other minisplit hacking sites:
 * https://nicegear.nz/blog/hacking-a-mitsubishi-heat-pump-air-conditioner/ (the OG hacker)